benvinegar/dart-portscanner/README.md

 **Uh, why Dart?**

 I wrote this utility as an exercise to help learn Dart and the Dart ecosystem (unit testing, pub, etc).
-It's probably terrible.
+The code I've written is probably terrible.

 **Should I actually use this?**